Jennyg3000/SQL-PROJECTS/World DB/README.md

-# World Database SQL Dump 🌍📊
+# World Database SQL  🌍📊

 This repository contains the SQL dump for the **`world`** database, a classic sample database used for educational and demonstration purposes.
 It models geographic data, including countries, cities, and languages spoken in those countries.

 ## 🚀 Getting Started: Setup Instructions

-This file is a standard **MySQL dump** file.
+This file is a standard **MySQL ** file.
 To set up the database:

 1.  ✅ Ensure you have a MySQL server running (Version 8.0.19-debug was used for this dump).
 2.  🔑 Log in to your MySQL client (e.g., `mysql -u your_user -p`).